aleics/Google-Play-Music-for-TV-Interface/README.md

-Google Play Music API for a SmartTV Box
+Google Play Music API for a SmartTV
 ========================================

 This is the final Bachelor's project developed in the 'Fachhochschule Köln' in Cologne, Germany.